PinataCloud/pinata-expo/packages/hooks/README.md

 			app: "Pinata Expo Demo",
 			timestamp: Date.now().toString(),
 		},
+		retryOptions: {
+			maxRetries: 3, // Maximum number of retry attempts (default: 3)
+			initialDelay: 1000, // Initial delay in ms (default: 1000)
+			maxDelay: 30000, // Maximum delay in ms (default: 30000)
+			backoffMultiplier: 2, // Exponential backoff multiplier (default: 2)
+			retryableStatuses: [408, 429, 500, 502, 503, 504], // HTTP status codes to retry
+		},
 	});
 ```

 Once a file is uploaded the `uploadResponse` will contain the CID for the file.

+### Retry Mechanism

+The upload hook includes automatic retry functionality with exponential backoff for failed requests.
+By default, it will retry up to 3 times for the following HTTP status codes:
+- 408 (Request Timeout)
+- 429 (Too Many Requests)
+- 500 (Internal Server Error)
+- 502 (Bad Gateway)
+- 503 (Service Unavailable)
+- 504 (Gateway Timeout)

+Network errors (fetch failures) are also automatically retried.
+The retry mechanism respects pause/cancel operations and will stop retrying if the upload is cancelled during a retry delay.

+You can monitor retry attempts through the `retryCount` state variable, which increments each time a retry is attempted.

 Below is a full example of implementing the `useUpload` hook with progress and abilities to pause and resume the upload.